mikeckennedy/python-switch/README.md

 But there are still things that are harder.

 * How would you deal with fall-through cleanly?
 * Did you notice the bug?
-We forgot to set result in default case (`else`) and will result in a runtime error?
+We forgot to set result in default case (`else`) and will result in a runtime error (but only if that case hits).
+* There is another bug.
+Update `update_availability` will never run because it's command (`a`) is bound to two cases.
+This is guarded against in switch and you would receive a duplicate case error the first time it runs at all.
 * While it's pretty clear, it's much more verbose and less declarative than the switch version.

 Again, compare the if / elif / else to what you have with switch.
 This code is identical except